 Lawrence Bowdish is Director, Research and Issue Networks with the U.S. Chamber of Commerce Foundation's Corporate Citizenship Center.

-In addition to his work with the Foundation, Bowdish is a Professor for the American Military University.
-Previously, he was a Professor for the American Military University, teaching courses in U.S. History, Women’s History, and the History of Technology.
+Previously, he was a Professor for the American Military University and The Ohio State University teaching undergraduate and graduate courses in U.S. History, Women’s History, Economic History, and the History of Technology.
 He also worked as a consultant for county health departments that were instituting public health initiatives for youth and teens in the state of Florida.

-Bowdish holds a Ph.D. in Modern American and Economic History from the Ohio State University, where he wrote a dissertation on consumer credit, and published articles on the mortgage and student loan markets.
-He has a B.A. in History and Economics from New College of Florida.
+Bowdish holds a Ph.D.
+(2010) in Modern American and Economic History from the Ohio State University, where he wrote a dissertation on consumer credit discrimination, and published articles on the mortgage and student loan markets.
+He has a B.A.
+(2004) in History and Economics from New College of Florida.